 - Disabling or altering any software on a user’s computer without user consent- is prohibited

-- Using the Web Search Provider’s logo (Bing/ Yahoo) is prohibited.
+- Using the Web Search Provider’s logo (Bing/ other) is prohibited.

 - The extension (including its promotion, distribution, domain name, and any part thereof), must not violate any intellectual property or other proprietary rights.

-Your extension may be distributed by one or more of the following ways: Landing Page, bundled with other software, banner (ad), or on the CWS.
+Your extension may be distributed by one or more of the following ways: Landing Page, bundled with other software, banner (ad), or directly via the store.